 The Outlook’s Board of Directors are the fiduciaries responsible for steering Outlook toward a sustainable future by adopting sound, ethical, and legal governance and financial management policies compatible with the Presbyterian Outlook’s mission, making sure that the Outlook has adequate resources to advance its mission.
-The president is responsible to the Board of Directors.
+The president is responsible to the board.

 If you would like to write a response to anything we publish, consider posting a comment online.
 You may also send email responses to email@example.com.

 However, the Outlook asks all members of its community to treat one another with respect.
-If a comment directly attacks an individual, includes vulgar language, discloses confidential information, posts spam, or uses language that is libelous, defamatory, obscene, threatening, offensive, demeaning, derogatory, disparaging, or abusive, or posts links to content that contains any of this language, the Outlook reserves the right to withhold approval of a website comment or “hide” or “delete” a Facebook comment.
+If a comment directly attacks an individual, includes vulgar language, discloses confidential information, posts spam or uses language that is libelous, defamatory, obscene, threatening, offensive, demeaning, derogatory, disparaging, or abusive, or posts links to content that contains any of this language, the Outlook reserves the right to “hide” or “delete” that comment.
 If an individual persists in this type of behavior on social media, the Outlook reserves the right to block that individual from seeing and interacting with its pages.

 We welcome pitches from freelance contributors.
-See Submissions for detailed instructions.
+See our Submissions page for detailed instructions.

 We’re happy for churches and related ministries to reprint articles from the Outlook according to the following guidelines: